 “We are going to be fucking rich; the beautiful bastard Horras is going to make us millionaires.”

 “No, what Horras is going to get us will make us rich.”

-Andrew pointed at Mike as he walked backwards.
+Andrew pointed at Mike as he walked backward.

 “Okay, okay.
 Gota stay level headed, can’t afford to risk this.”

-Pacing his breathing he got back onto his console.
-Interacting with the station, he released the docking clamps, initiating the auto pilot and waited for their craft to leave the guided space around the Bazaar.
-Picking up the intercom he radioed down to Mike.
+Pacing his breathing, he got back onto his console.
+Interacting with the station, he released the docking clamps, initiated the autopilot, and waited for their craft to leave the guided space around the Bazaar.
+Picking up the intercom, he radioed down to Mike.

 Mike grabbed at his hand, fiddling with the bandages.

 “I can’t let Andrew see it; he won’t understand.
 He does not understand what you are.”

 “Maybe.”
 Light said as she sat down.
 “But neither do you.”
 Light’s hair waved as if she was still standing in the void of space.

 “Would you like to know?”
 Light asked as she grinned at Mike.